diversen/ppm-project-manager/App/Home/views/home.md

 - Create tasks connected to projects
 - Add time entries on tasks
 - Overview of time used per week / task / project
-- Fast: 100 lighthouse score

-Made so that you can see what you spend my spare time on.
+Made so that you can see what you spend your spare time on.

 **Quotes about time**